DevExpress/dotnet-eud/interface-elements-for-desktop/articles/print-preview/print-preview-for-wpf/printing-and-page-setup/change-print-settings-using-the-page-setup-dialog.md

 ---
 title: Change Print Settings Using the Page Setup Dialog
 ---
+# Change Print Settings Using the Page Setup Dialog
 To invoke the **Page Setup** dialog, click the **Page Setup...** ![WPFDesigner_PreviewToolbar_PageSetup](../../../../images/Img120174.png) button on the Print Preview's toolbar.

 ![EUD_WpfPrintPreview_PageSetupDialog](../../../../images/Img124038.png)